josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 -   Omit the following columns:

-    -   OriginLatitude, OriginLongitude, DestLatitude, and DestLongitude from the joined data.
+    -   OriginLatitude, OriginLongitude, DestLatitude, and DestLongitude from the joined data

 #### Exit criteria:

--   You have an experiment that has a single dataset, which provides information about flights and weather at the time of departure.
+-   You have an experiment that has a single dataset, which provides information about flights and weather at the time of departure

 -   Your data should look like: